 I love Christmas decorations.
 I love looking at shiny colourful designs and thinking about decking the halls.
 But I’ve been learning about how incredibly wasteful and toxic it can be.
 So this year, I decided to do some upcycled & recycled Christmas crafts with my daughter to green our Christmas tree a little more.
-These are some of my favourites – if you have one to share, please link it up at the bottom of the post!
+These are some of my favourites – if you have one to share, please add your link in the comments!

 1. 3D balls from old Christmas cards

 I saw this idea with junk mail at Party Planning Center and loved the idea of doing it with old Christmas cards.
 I used just 4 circles for one of them because I cut the circle around a few family photo Christmas cards, and wanted them to be pretty visible.
 A few of my friends always send photo Christmas cards, so I thought it’d be a cool way to use them and think of them during the holidays!
 I used 6 circles for the other ones we made – the nice thing is you can use as many or as few as you like!

 2. Paper ball ornament from old Christmas cards